-· Present our completed Phase I/II clinical study of Lovaxin C which document the practicability of using this agent safely in the therapeutic treatment of cervical cancer;
+- · Complete the write up of our Phase II clinical study of Lovaxin C which documented the practicability of using this agent safely in the therapeutic treatment of cervical cancer; - · Initiate our Phase II clinical study of Lovaxin C in the therapeutic treatment of cervical intraepithelial neoplasia; - Initiate Phase II clinical study of Lovaxin C in the therapeutic treatment of cervical cancer and head and neck cancer; - · Continue the development work necessary to bring Lovaxin B into clinical trials;

-- · Initiate our Investigational New Drug Application (IND) with the FDA for our Phase II clinical study of Lovaxin C in the therapeutic treatment of CIN; - Initiate our Phase II clinical study of Lovaxin C in the therapeutic treatment of cervical intraepithelial neoplasia; - Continue the development work necessary to bring Lovaxin P in the therapeutic treatment of prostate cancer into clinical trials, and initiate that trial; - · Continue the development work necessary to bring Lovaxin B in the therapeutic treatment of breast cancer into clinical trials, and initiate that trial; - Continue the pre-clinical development of other product candidates, as well as continue research to expand our technology platform; and - · Initiate strategic and development collaborations with biotechnology and pharmaceutical companies.
+- · Continue the development work necessary to bring Lovaxin P into clinical trials; - · Continue the pre-clinical development of other product candidates, as well as continue research to expand our technology platform; and - Initiate strategic and development collaborations with biotechnology and pharmaceutical companies.

 The annual cost to maintain our current staff, overhead and preclinical expense is estimated to be \$2.5 to \$3.0 million in fiscal year 2008.
 We estimate the cost of our current phase II clinical study in therapeutic treatment of CIN cancer to be in the range of \$3.0 to \$4.0 million for the same period.
-Therefore we anticipate our current cash will be adequate to meet our needs through the third fiscal quarter but not over the entire 2008 fiscal year.
+Therefore we anticipate our current cash will be adequate to meet our needs over the 2008 fiscal year.
 Our phase II Lovaxin C clinical study is estimated to commence in mid fiscal 2008.
-We hope to commence the work in breast and prostate cancer in fiscal 2009.
+We hope to commence the work in breast and prostate cancer in mid to late fiscal 2008 to early fiscal 2009.
 The timing and estimated costs of these projects are difficult to predict.
 In fiscal 2008 our anticipated needs for equipment, personnel and space should not be significant.
 We do plan on adding a few key employees in fiscal 2008 to address our growing clinical, regulatory and reporting needs.

 Overall given the clinical stage of our business our financial needs are driven in large part by the outcomes of clinical trials and preclinical findings.
 The cost of these clinical trial projects is significant.
 As a result we will be required to raise additional debt or equity in the near future.
-If the clinical outcomes are successful and the value of the Company increases it is more than likely we will attempt to accelerate the timing of the required financing and, conversely if the trial or trials aren't successful we may slow spending and the timing of additional financing will be deferred.
+If the clinical outcomes are successful and the value of the Company increases it is more than likely we will attempt to accelerate the timing of the required financing and, conversely if the trial or trials aren't successful or are slow spending will be deferred.
 While we will attempt to attract a corporate partnership we have not assumed the receipt of any additional financial resources.